Matveibos/rails_answers_and_guides/docker_tutorial.md

 1.3.
 How to remove a container?

         docker rm CONTAINER_ID
+1.4.
+How to create your first docker image?

+        # create Dockerfile with the text below
+                FROM ubuntu:latest

+                CMD echo 'Hello this is the first container I have build'
+        # run docker build

+                docker build . -t vlad_hello_world
 2. How to see logs after docker-compose up command?

         docker-compose logs -f